 In Years 1 and 2 (Key Stage 1) pupils will be taught all sounds, phonics and blends to allow them to read independently and begin writing by the end of Year 2.
 In Years 3 and 4 (Key Stage 2) pupils are introduced to French grammar, conjugation, spellings and specific vocabulary through a French language scheme used in Belgian schools.
 Children will learn to read and write independently in French and develop strong speaking and listening skills.

 Our recent ISI inspection praised our EAL teaching as exciting and innovative.
 Only a small number of pupils receive intensive support: progress is so rapid the majority of pupils are learning together.

 One of the reasons why children at BJAB make such rapid progress, even from a base of little or even no English language, is the close and supportive environment at the heart of the school.
-In some cases, children make progress with a dedicated EAL teacher and a separate lesson.
-Ms Lambrechts is BJAB’s specialist EAL teacher and has many years of experience in how to spot gaps in pupils’ knowledge and secure the building blocks of language they need to move forward.
-Her lessons are full of visual games and exercises that build on the pupil’s prior knowledge and help them to cope with bi-lingualism.
+Our EAL lessons aim to identify gaps in pupils’ knowledge and secure the building blocks of language they need to move forward.
+EAL lessons are full of visual games and exercises that build on the pupil’s prior knowledge and help them to cope with bi-lingualism.

 Music, Performing Arts, and Drama

 The skills of public speaking and appreciation of literature are encouraged and developed using the framework of LAMDA (The London Academy of Music and Dramatic Arts).
 The school mounts regular productions of plays and dramas.